agsb/minute/docs/keebs.md

 # Design and Layout

-The Minute were designed to use combination of keys, called chords in stenotypes, and timed touchs for hold or tip-and-tap, all for doing combos.
+The Minute were designed to use combination of keys, called chords in stenotypes, and timed touch to hold or dual-tap, for doing combos.

-The layers are defined for sake of easy visual and use. eg. all digits at same layer, period and comma grouped at digits layer (0), q and z grouped at low used layer.
+The Layers have 12 keys each, grouped together for ease of use and visual reference.
+For example, _T H E A N D_ is better than _E T A N D H_

+The digits, semicolons and commas were grouped together in the same _numeric_ layer.
+The letters q and z were grouped together with other symbols in the _low usage_ layer.

-The letters at default layer occurs in about 75% of all words.
+The letters at _default_ layer occurs in about 75% of all words.
 The letters uses two layers and stay selected until changes.

-The digits, period and comma, in one layer and stay select for digits

 The symbols uses threee layers, (always) active only for next key pressed.